MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Evaluation-Overview.md

 ms.devlang:   NA
 ---

-# CNTK 2.1 Evaluation Overview
+# CNTK Evaluation Overview

 Once you have trained a model, you can use CNTK Eval library to evaluate the model in your own application.
 CNTK supports model evaluation from C++, Python, C#/.NET, and Java.
 Starting from v2.1, CNTK also supports Universal Windows Platform (UWP).

-New features of the CNTK Evaluation include
+Features of the CNTK Evaluation include
 * Support both CPU and GPU device.
 * [Support multiple evaluation requests in parallel](./CNTK-Eval-Examples.md#examples-for-evaluating-multiple-requests-in-parallel).
 * Optimize memory usage by parameter sharing of the same model between multiple threads.
 This will significantly reduce memory usage when running evaluation in a service environment.